geometry-zsh/geometry/readme.md

 GEOMETRY_PROMPT=(geometry_status geometry_path) # redefine left prompt
 GEOMETRY_RPROMPT+=(geometry_exec_time) # append exec_time to defaults
 ```

-*Note: if you're not sure where to put geometry configs, just add them to your `.zshrc`*.

 Its worth looking into the [functions directory](/functions) to see if there are environment variables to make common customizations.